fatal-bundy/FastIO2KB/README.md

 ## Troubleshooting

 * Copy `iDmacDrv32.dll` (a version that is compatible with your Fast I/O DMAC board) into the same directory as `fast2b.exe`.
-* Plug the Fast I/O (Ethernet) cable into another port in your Fast I/O DMAC board.
-A typical board has two Fast I/O ports, which `fast2b.exe` interprets as one port for Players 1&2 (supported) and another port for Players 3&4 (not yet supported).

 ## Build Configurations and Keymaps